zkpyc/zkpyc/README.md

 This project is dual-licensed under the **Apache 2.0** and **MIT** licenses.
 See the `LICENSE-APACHE` and `LICENSE-MIT` files for more details.

-ZKPyC is primarily a front-end for the [CirC](https://github.com/circify/circ) project and involves modifications of the CirC-ZoKrates implementation.
-It relies on the [RustPython parser](https://github.com/RustPython/Parser) for translating Python code into an abstract syntax tree.
+> **Note**: ZKPyC is primarily a front-end for the [CirC](https://github.com/circify/circ) project and involves modifications of the CirC-ZoKrates implementation.
+The compiler relies on the [RustPython parser](https://github.com/RustPython/Parser) for translating Python code into an abstract syntax tree.
+Lastly, the standard library (stdlib) in this project is a migration of the [ZoKrates standard library](https://github.com/Zokrates/ZoKrates/tree/develop/zokrates_stdlib) to Python, with some small additions and omissions.

 ## Acknowledgements